PLANNING A WINTER WEDDING

 I know I keep banging on about light but it’s pretty fundamental to photography and this is why your timeline is quite important.
 In summer, when it’s staying light well into the evening you dont have to worry about the light running out.
-No such luxury in those winter months when the sun can be setting before 4 p.m.
+No such luxury in those winter months when the sun can be setting by 3 p.m.
 Work with your venue and photographer to create a timeline which gives you enough time for photographs before the light starts to fade.
 This might mean holding your ceremony slightly earlier than you had planned.

 And Finally….just go with it

 You’ve chosen a winter wedding – so own it baby!
 Dont be that bride who refuses to take a step outside in case her hair gets a little ruffled in the wind or the underside of her dress gets a little dirty and damp.
 Honestly, by the end of the night no-one will care how clean or otherwise your dress is but I promise, when you get your images back you’ll be so pleased you trusted your photographer and braved the elements.